 See all problems of the 2007 Chrysler Sebring.

-The VIN of the problem Sebring is 1C3LC56K67_.
 I had the 2007 Chrysler Sebring for seven months,and on 6/26/2008 the car caught on fire.
 Then I received a recall the following week on a Tuesday but that was to late.
 Now the car was a total loss and I am out of a car.
 I just want someone to replace the car and let me cont to pay on it, so I will have a way to work and doctor appointments.
 Instead I still have the car on my credit and can not get another one.
 This was not my fault be they are treating me like I set the car on fire but it was due to the recall.
 My 6 year old son and I was in the car at the time but luckily we got out and was not hurt.
-This problem occurred on Jun.
-26, 2008.

 See all problems of the 2006 Chrysler Sebring.

 The contact owns a 2007 Chrysler Sebring.
 The contact received a safety recall notice for NHTSA campaign id number 07v473000 (engine and engine cooling:cooling system:radiator assembly) in may of 2008.
 After calling the dealer several times, the contact was informed that the part for the repair was unavailable and had to be ordered.
 She spoke with the general manager on June 18, 2008 and was informed that he would receive a callback.
 As of July 18, 2008, the contact has not received a call.
 The mileages were unknown.